 The stepper drivers I salvaged from the old controller have a YOOCNC brand name on them, but there are similar to stepper drivers from many other brands with the same specifications and form factor, so these are likely OEM parts and could be similar to stepper drivers that are just branded differently.

 The great thing about these type of drivers is that the settings are printed on the side of the unit, so you don’t have to look for the manual to see how they are configured.
-The stepper drivers are rated for 5.6Amps, but they are actually set to 2.7Amps, which suits the 3Amp stepper drivers used in my CNC router.
+The stepper drivers are rated for 5.6Amps, but they are actually set to 2.7Amps, which suits the 3Amp stepper motors used in my CNC router.

 Micro stepping is set to 2000 pulses per revolution.
 A typical stepper motor has 200 steps per revolution.
 If we divide 2000 by 200, we get 10 microsteps per full step.
 Microstepping is used to make steppers motors run smoother.